aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/prefix/_index.md

 ---
 title: Node.Prefix
 second_title: Aspose.HTML for .NET API Reference
 description: Node Prefix property.
-The prefix read-only property returns the namespace prefix of the specified element or null if no prefix is specified
+Returns the namespace prefix of the specified element or null if no prefix is specified
 type: docs
 weight: 140
 url: /net/aspose.html.dom/node/prefix/
 ---
 ## Node.Prefix property

-The prefix read-only property returns the namespace prefix of the specified element, or null if no prefix is specified.
+Returns the namespace prefix of the specified element, or null if no prefix is specified.

 ```csharp
 public virtual string Prefix { get; set; }